Developer Guide

 The following classes had to be extended in order to support meeting list

-would save the current model whenever the execute function to the meetinglist.json
+LogicManager would save the current model whenever the execute function to the meetinglist.json.
+As such, there

 was no need of having to create additional classes to support the model or logic classes